 Are there exceptions to 440.10 and 440.11?
 Yes.
 To succeed against the actual employer, the employee must demonstrate that the employer’s conduct rose to the level of intentional conduct substantially certain to result in injury.
-To make good on a case against a 440.10 entity, the employee must show that the accident was caused by gross negligence.
-Gross negligence requires:
+To make good on a case against a 440.10 entity, the employee must demonstrate the following:

 1) circumstances constituting an imminent or clear and present danger amounting to a more than normal or usual peril, 2) knowledge or awareness of the imminent danger on the part of the tortfeasor, and 3) an act or omission that evinces a conscious disregard of the consequences.
 Kline v.
 Rubio, 652 So.
 2d 964, 965-66 (Fla.
 3d DCA 1995).